JUrban/ForSet/shawn-notes.md

 -> Import -> Parser -> Prove -> Export ->

-* I will make further analysis of the source code in the days to come.
+* The repo https://github.com/tertium/SAD contains the original SAD, it is already written in Haskell.